alangardner-dev/new-laptop/README.md

 [Hazel](https://www.noodlesoft.com/hazel.php) is "Automated Organization for Your Mac."

-- Configure to move any files in `Downloads` older than a 1 week to the trash.
-- Configure to move any `Screenshot*` files to trash after 5 days.
+Preferences:
+- Enable App Sweep
 - Enable delete files in trash that are greater than 1 week old

-- Enable App Sweep
+Folder Actions:
+Import `./hazelrules`

 ### VS Code